Linuxfabrik/lfops/roles/librenms/README.md

 The role installs LibreNMS from a git checkout on the target host, not on the Ansible controller, and checks out the latest upstream release on every run.
 The version is not pinned, so a run updates an existing installation to whatever upstream currently offers.
 Between runs LibreNMS keeps itself up to date as well: the cron jobs are the ones upstream ships, and their nightly `daily.sh` updates the code on its own. `librenms__config_update_channel` selects the channel it follows.

+`librenms__url` is the one place the address of the instance is configured.
+The role writes it to `base_url` in `/opt/librenms/config.php`, which overrides the URL LibreNMS otherwise detects from each request, and to `APP_URL` in `/opt/librenms/.env`, which Laravel uses wherever there is no request to detect from, alert notifications above all.
+Both are needed: LibreNMS builds part of its links itself and leaves the rest to Laravel.
+Note that `base_url` ties the instance to that address, so opening the web interface under a different name makes the built-in validation fail rather than only warn. `config.php` outranks the `config` database table, so a `base_url` set through the web interface or `lnms config:set` on an existing host is masked from the next run onwards.

 The Python packages LibreNMS lists in its `requirements.txt` are installed with `pip` into the user site of the `librenms` user, `/opt/librenms/.local`.
 That is where LibreNMS looks for them itself: its nightly `daily.sh` runs the same `pip` call, and the requirements check behind `validate.php` reads the installed distribution metadata from there.
 Distribution packages cannot cover this, because no RHEL release ships `command_runner` and the `psutil` of RHEL 8 and 9 is older than LibreNMS requires.
 On RHEL 8 the role installs a current `pip` into that same user site first, since the `pip` of the distribution cannot use the prebuilt `psutil` wheel and would need a compiler on the host to build it.
 A host that carries such packages from an earlier manual `pip install` as `root` keeps them; they are outranked by the user site for LibreNMS, but `pip3 uninstall` as `root` is worth running once so only one place provides them.

 LibreNMS stores its time series in RRD files below `/opt/librenms/rrd`.
 By default the role puts [RRDCached](https://docs.librenms.org/Extensions/RRDCached/) in front of them, which collects the updates of a poll cycle in memory and writes them out every 30 minutes instead of on every update.
 This typically cuts the disk I/O of the poller by 30% to 40%.